DanielTitkov/godd/README.md

 ### Install godd

-Note the before intallation tests and linters will be employed.
+Note that before intallation tests and linters will be employed.

 `make install`